DeepDish36/DeepDish36/README.md

 # 💫 About Me:
-I'm a student with a deep passion for technology and programming, always eager to explore new tools, languages, and frameworks.
+I'm an IT Technician with a deep passion for technology and programming, always eager to explore new tools, languages, and frameworks.
 I love building things.
 I'm constantly learning, experimenting, and challenging myself to grow as a developer.
 Currently diving into web development, and always on the lookout for exciting projects and collaborations.

 ## 🌐 Socials: